How Slack-to-CRM Activity Logger Automates Deal Management

 What are the three CRS signals?+

 Deal Specificity (references to specific deals, timelines, products, pricing), Action Implication (commitment signals, next steps, decision indicators), and Stakeholder Involvement (decision-maker participation, multi-party interactions).
 Each scored 1–10 with arithmetic mean composite.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 What are the six activity categories?+

 Commitment (budget approval, timeline confirmation, verbal agreement), Objection (pricing concern, competitor mention, feature gap), Question (technical question, scope clarification, process inquiry), Decision (go/no-go, vendor selection, scope change), Update (status update, milestone achievement, delivery confirmation), and Non-CRM (internal chatter, social message, off-topic).
+The README walks through configuration in under 10 minutes, including test data for validation.

 When does it write to Pipedrive?+